tsbohc/zest.nvim/readme.md

 - [ElKowar](https://github.com/elkowar) for sharing his thoughts and his discord status
 - [Hauleth](https://old.reddit.com/user/Hauleth) for this [post](https://old.reddit.com/r/neovim/comments/n5dczu/when_vim_and_lisp_are_your_love/), which sparked my interest in fennel

-> zest embeds `fennel.lua`.
-I do not claim any ownership over this file
+> zest embeds `fennel.lua` -- I do not claim any ownership over this file